TheoMeinhardt/Medbay/README.md

 Fields:

-1. Established pharmacologic class associated with an approved indication of an active moiety (generic drug) that the FDA has determined to be scientifically valid and clinically meaningful.
+1. Established pharmacologic class associated with an approved indication of an active moiety (generic drug) that the FDA has determined to be scientifically valid and clinically meaningful.<br />Field-name: `openfda.pharm_class_cs`
-   `openfda.pharm_class_cs`